- 2 eggs

 - In a large bowl, beat the eggs, oil, applesauce and vanilla.
 Combine the flour, brown sugar, baking powder and salt; stir into egg mixture until blended.
 Stir in 1/2 cup cranberries (batter will be thick).

-- Spread into a 13-in. x 9-in. baking pan coated with cooking spray.
+- Spread into a 13x9-in. baking pan coated with cooking spray.
 Top with chips, pecans and remaining cranberries; gently press toppings down.

-- Bake at 350° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut into bars.
 Yield: 20 bars.

 Reviews forWhite Chip Cranberry Blondies